Briez-b/DevOpsNotes/Base/Day-31 KUBERNETES ARCHITECTURE USING EXAMPLES.md

-Kubernetes functions can be separated on two things:
+Kubernetes architecture infrastructure can be separated on two things:
 Control plane and Data plane.
 To understand what is these functions for let's begin with comparing with Docker.

 ##### Docker:
 We have one host and it creates container using Docker daemon with docker run.
 When we run container,  it should have something to run (for example it should have Java runtime and java application).
 Or in my previous example, simple calculator was waiting for my commands.
 So, container was run till I stop using the calculator.
-So, containers should have something that could be run.
+So, containers should have something that could be running continuously.
 The component responsible for this called **Container run time**.
 It includes several key components like **containerd** that work together to create, manage, and run containers.
 ![](Attachments/Pasted%20image%2020240912163152.png)

 ---